paulross/PythonExtensionPatterns/doc/sphinx/source/iterators_generators.rst

             .tp_new = SequenceOfLong_new,
     };

-This can be used thus:
+This will be used thus:

 .. code-block:: python